emqx/cloud-docs/en_US/deployments/introduction.md

 ### NAT Gateway settings

-Enable the deployment to access public network resources by creating NAT gateways for the professiional plan.
+Enable the deployment to access public network resources by creating NAT gateways for the professional plan.

 ## Scaling deployment specifications